 Trends: Some states, including California, Oregon, Washington, Illinois, Connecticut, Maryland, Vermont and Hawaii, have gone beyond federal law in placing limitations on the use of credit checks for employment purposes.
 Similar legislation has been proposed elsewhere.

-In-depth review of the spectrum of Maryland employment law requirements HR must follow with respect to preemployment screening and testing.
+In-depth review of the spectrum of Illinois employment law requirements HR must follow with respect to preemployment screening and testing.

-In-depth review of the spectrum of Colorado employment law requirements HR must follow with respect to preemployment screening and testing.
+In-depth review of the spectrum of Washington employment law requirements HR must follow with respect to preemployment screening and testing.

-In-depth review of the spectrum of Utah employment law requirements HR must follow with respect to interviewing and selecting job candidates.
+In-depth review of the spectrum of Oregon employment law requirements HR must follow with respect to interviewing and selecting job candidates.

 HR guidance on using credit checks legally and fairly with job applicants in compliance with the FCRA.